Extracted from the Introduction

 23rd Printing, 3496

 Little is known about the life of the famed Myt-Sentril of Vos as his popularity did not come until several decades after his death.
-Aside from the official citizen demographic information the only reputed source material about the man is the famous but still only alleged interview at Thon Publishing, the publishing house where the first edition of Prophecies was printed.
+Aside from the official citizen demographic information the only reputed source material about the man is the famous but still only alleged interview at Thon Publishing, the house where the first edition of Prophecies was printed.
 If this is, indeed, authentic we have an editor named O-Tourn to thank for this, although she obviously didn’t publish this herself.
-The document was found within papers sold to the Museum of Tuik at auction in 3406.
+The document was found attached to the manuscript within boxes of documents sold to the Museum of Vos at auction in 3406.

-The interview was dated 2243, matching the year Prophecies was first printed and authenticated with O-Tourn’s signature.
+The interview was dated 2243, matching the year we know Prophecies was first printed and did include O-Tourn’s signature but there is no secondary source verification.
 There is no reason to presume that it is a fake although some scholars have argued this.
-The paper is certainly old and the ink is beginning to fade; although no one has been able to date it precisely.
+The paper is certainly old and the ink is beginning to fade; although no expert has dated it precisely.
 It certainly seems to match the age of the manuscript which most scholars agree is the genuine final draft by Myt-Sentril.

 October 32, 3495

 Ed.–Myt-Sentril.
 It is a pleasure to finally meet you.
 Part of your fee for publishing here includes my input as editor during this interview.
 We provide this service, even for the self-published works, and usually make suggestions for improvement.
 This is our policy and helps to further our reputation as a publisher of quality work.
 I, however, must admit that I do not have any suggestions for your text.
 In fact, we have already begun to print it and it should be ready in two weeks.
 I invited you to this interview to satisfy our obligation but I was also intensely curious about you after reading your manuscript.
 Would you mind if I asked you a few questions and that it was recorded?

 MS–It would be my pleasure.
 I am happy to talk about Prophecies.